-Site last updated on: 26th Sep 2020.
-Covid still plays havoc with our lives with virtually no collectors fairs being run.
-My SOE book remains on hold as I still cannot get a meeting with my printers.
-I am still looking to secure an example of the folding knife shown on my wants page.
-Some major reductions on the sales pages but I have also added a Chindit Knife and a very rare Chindit leg Machete.
+Site last updated on: 17th Nov 2020.
+Covid still plays havoc with our lives with another lockdown and all collectors fairs being cancelled.
+My SOE book thus remains on hold as I still cannot get a meeting with my printers.
+Please note some of the reductions on the sales pages.

 I started to collect edged weapons back in the early 1970's when I bought a french brass hilted bayonet as a wall hanger.
 A few further purchases got me into buying a book on the subject which led me to the late Gordon Hughes's Primers.
 Noting that Gordon had also done a small booklet on Military Knives I also bought that.
 But the one thing I noticed from this book was the lack of real information on Military Knives, thus I sold my bayonets and started collecting military knives.
 One of my first purchases being a 1st Pattern F-S knife from Gordon for the sum of £55, a good investment looking at what they are fetching now.